konflux-ci/architecture/ADR/0033-enable-native-opentelemetry-tracing.md

 There are a few ways to enable native tracing in Konflux.
 Openshift and Tekton natively have Jaeger tracing which can be collected by a compatible application, such as an actual Jaeger instance, an OpenTelemetry collector or even something like Grafana Tempo.

-We recommend using an OpenTelemetry Collector as the way to collect Konflux native tracing as it has the least installation and setup overhead while also providing flexibility to forward traces to any tracing viewing frontend.
+We recommend using an OpenTelemetry Collector as the way to collect Konflux native tracing as it has the least installation and setup overhead while also providing flexibility to forward traces to any tracing frontend.

 ## Consequences

-Additional applications will have to be installed in the same OpenShift cluster that the Konflux instance runs, or a Jaeger instance or OpenTelemetry collector will have to be available in order to collect traces.
+Additional applications will have to be installed in the same OpenShift cluster that the Konflux instance runs or OpenTelemetry collector will have to be available in order to collect traces.
 Also, some configuration changes are required on the tekton-pipelines namespace in the OpenShift cluster that the Konflux instance runs.

 Enabling Konflux native tracing is not without risks:
 - There is a span or trace flooding risk from within the OpenShift cluster
 - There is a secret leakage risk (although this is not an exclusive risk for traces, logs are also liable to this)

-However, we assess that the benefits far outweigh the risks and therefore, by instrumenting Konflux with [OpenTelemetry (OTel)](https://opentelemetry.io/docs/) tracing, we will provide Konflux SREs, developers and users invaluable insight for incident response, debugging and monitoring, ultimately achieving an improved mental model for debugging and incident response.
+However, we assess that the benefits far outweigh the risks and therefore, by instrumenting Konflux with [OpenTelemetry (OTel)](https://opentelemetry.io/docs/) tracing, we will provide Konflux SREs and developers invaluable insight for incident response, debugging and monitoring, ultimately achieving an improved mental model for debugging and incident response.